-Case management will place the resident at the centre of a whole system approach and will focus upon what happens after release in addition to what happens in prison.
-The case management process will be a conduit for all aspects of the residents” journey” from admission to their return to the community, linking in with Health Care, education, work parties and Offending Behaviour Programmes.
+Case management will place the prisoner at the centre of a whole system approach and will focus upon what happens after release in addition to what happens in prison.
+The case management process will be a conduit for all aspects of the prisoners journey from admission to their return to the community, linking in with healthcare, education, work parties and offending behaviour programmes.

 Healthcare, like with all prisons in Scotland, is provided by the NHS.